WeaverDyl/scheduleUMD/readme.md

 Then, you can run the program using the standard `python schedule.py` command.

-You must provide three command line arguments (whose parsing will soon be rewritten from using getopts to argparse):
+You must provide three command line arguments:

-1. `-t / --term` refers to the current semester and year to search for.
-You can only search for current semesters, as past and future schedule of class's won't have waitlists.
+1. The first argument you must provide is the current semester.
+This is one of `{Fall, Spring, Winter, Summer}`
 	1. The proper format for this argument is the current semester followed by the two-digit year corresponding to the semester.
 An example of this argument is: `fall18`.

-2. `-c / --course` refers to the department / course ID combo of the course you want to find a seat for.
+2. The second argument you must provide is the department / course ID combo of the course you want to find a seat for.
 	1. The proper format for this argument is simply the course name, for example, `ENGL101`.
-Case does not matter.

-3. `-s / --section` refers to the 4 digit section of the course.
+3. Finally, the last argument is the 4 digit section number of the course.
 	1. An example for this argument is `0101`.

 There is also a 'help' argument to explain all of this.